Graduate Admissions FAQ

 It is impossible for us to prescreen applications.
 The qualifications necessary for application are stated on the Graduate School website mentioned above.
 However, admissions decisions are made only after careful consideration of a complete application, including all transcripts, three letters of recommendation, and official reports of examination scores from the Educational Testing Service.
-However, if you are an applicant whose native language is not English, then you must meet the following minimums on the TOEFL IBT:
+Proof of English proficiency is required of all applicants by submitting official results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+The following minimums on the TOEFL IBT are as follows:

 - Reading: 21

 - Speaking: 23

 You must attain each of these minimums separately.
 A deficit in one area cannot be made up by a surplus in another.
 Moreover, an applicant would have to do better than most of these minimums to be considered for a teaching assistantship.
 This requirement is waived only if you have received, or expect to receive, an undergraduate or graduate degree from a college or university in any of the following countries prior to enrollment in GRS: the United States of America, Canada, the United Kingdom, Australia, New Zealand, or Ireland.

 - Do I have to take the GRE subject test in mathematics?